 Note for XOR problems the expected utility of a quantum behavior $p_o^d$ only depends on the quantities $p(\mathrm{XOR}=0\vert (k,l))$.
 Furthermore, we can relate the operators $A_k^{(1)}, B_l^{(2)}$ with the measurement operators $\Pi_i^{(d_i \vert o_i)}$ by

 We make the following definition. \begin{dfn} Define a projection operator $\Pi$ as \textbf{trivial} if $\Pi$ is the zero or identity operator.
 We define a quantum strategy to be \textbf{degenerate} if one party uses a trivial measurement operator.
 Otherwise, we call it \textbf{non-degenerate}. \end{dfn} Note that if a party with only two possible decisions uses a trivial measurement operator, they are locally implementing a deterministic strategy.
-We can thereby obtain the following corollary. \begin{cor} Consider an XOR problem with two parties.
-Then, any possible quantum correlation matrix $c_{kl}$ can be realized using a non-degenerate quantum strategy.
-Moreover, such a strategy can attain the quantum value. \end{cor} \begin{proof} Let $\mathcal S_q$ be a quantum strategy and the $c_{kl}$ be the quantum correlation matrix realized.
+We can thereby obtain the following corollary. \begin{cor} Any possible quantum correlation matrix $c_{kl}$ can be realized using a non-degenerate quantum strategy involving two parties.
+Moreover, such a strategy can attain the quantum value of any two-party XOR problem. \end{cor} \begin{proof} Let $\mathcal S_q$ be a quantum strategy and the $c_{kl}$ be the quantum correlation matrix realized.
 If one of the parties uses a trivial measurement operator, WOLOG the first party, then for some $k$, $\Pi_1^{(0 \vert k)}$ is the zero or identity operator.
 Then, $A_k = \pm I$.
 But this implies $\tr[A_k \rho] \neq 0$ for any quantum state $\rho$.
-Thus, measurement operators obeying condition 3 of~\cref{thm:tsirelson} must all be nontrivial measurement operators.
+Thus, measurement operators obeying condition 3 of~\Cref{thm:tsirelson} must all be nontrivial measurement operators.
 The first conclusion follows.
-Since $c_{kl}$ are all that is involved in the expected utility of an XOR problem, the second conclusion follows. \end{proof} Results like these can help reduce the search space for numerical optimizers that search over all possible quantum strategies.
+Since $c_{kl}$ are all that is involved in the expected utility of an XOR problem, the second conclusion follows. \end{proof} Such results can help reduce the search space for numerical optimizers that search over all possible quantum strategies.